Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) transfer-out | The total amount that has been debited from the public currency holding as a result of outgoing transfers transfer-in | The total amount that has been credited to the public currency holding as a result of incoming transfers micro-currency-order-out | The total amount that has been debited from the public currency holding as a result of micro_currency_orders issuance-in | The total amount that has been credited to the public currency holding as a result of incoming issuances burn-amount-out | The total amount that has been debited from the public currency holding as a result of the daily burnrate of the currency created-at | The time and date when the public currency holding was created updated-at | The time and date when the public currency holding was last updated
+id | The ID of the private currency holding owning-user-id | The ID of the user that the private currency holding belongs to currency-id | The ID of the currency that the private currency holding holds currency-name | The name of the currency that the private currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the private currency holding holds can be found currency-burn-rate | The annual rate at which the currency contained within the private currency holding burns, by basis point (100 = 1%) amount-atomic | The amount of currency held in the private currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) transfer-out | The total amount that has been debited from the private currency holding as a result of outgoing transfers transfer-in | The total amount that has been credited to the private currency holding as a result of incoming transfers micro-currency-order-out | The total amount that has been debited from the private currency holding as a result of micro_currency_orders issuance-in | The total amount that has been credited to the private currency holding as a result of incoming issuances burn-amount-out | The total amount that has been debited from the private currency holding as a result of the daily burnrate of the currency created-at | The time and date when the private currency holding was created updated-at | The time and date when the private currency holding was last updated

 ## List User's Private Self-Issued Currency Holdings with Authorization